 Some tags require certain documentation which we must receive before the tag can be renewed (Firefighters, Heavy trucks, Veterans, National Guard, Rescue Squad, AM Radio, Retired Military).
 Any transaction requiring an affidavit or supporting documents will have to be made in person at our tag office or through the mail.
 If there is a problem processing your renewal, we will attempt to contact you by phone Monday thru Friday between the hours of 8:00 am and 4:00 pm.
 If we are unable to reach you, we will refund your payment.

 A change in license plates such as regular plate to a personalized will have to be made in the tag office.

-Online customers will be charged a convenience fee, processing fee, and a mail fee.
-The mail fee is the only fee the office receives; all other fees are to the credit card processor.
+Online customers will be charged a convenience fee and processing fee.
+The mail fee is no longer collected, and all other fees are to the credit card processor.

 Tags renewals can be processed up until midnight of the last day of the month.
 Anyone renewing after the last day of the month will be charged a $15.00 penalty plus interest and will be required to come into the office.

 Decals, tags, and tag receipts will be mailed out on the next business day after they are renewed.
 A printable receipt will be available for proof of online payment only; it is not to be used as a valid tag receipt.
 Your official receipt will be mailed with your renewal.

 The Alabama Department of Revenue in Montgomery sets all vehicle values, all title regulations and all other regulations regarding motor vehicle laws.
 These laws and regulations get their basis from the laws passed by the Alabama legislature.
 The following are guidelines for registering a vehicle based on different factors.

 Current Alabama residents have 20 days to register a motor vehicle.